Nystik-gh/Novel-AI-Enhancements/README.md

 This repository includes the following feature scripts:

 -   **[NAIE Subshelves](subshelves/README.md)** - Adds the ability to organize stories using nested shelves.
 Refer to its README for details on functionality, installation, and usage.
+-   **[NAIE Inline Images](inline-images/README.md)** - Adds the ability to insert images into stories.
+Refer to its README for details on functionality, installation, and usage.

 More feature scripts may be added over time.